m1kemu/m1kemu.github.io/_posts/2020-05-07-python-av-evasion.md

 ### Development Environment

-I needed a few common tools to develop and test these techniques, and so will you.
-I'll include what I used, why I needed it, and some resources below.
+You're going to need a few things to get started.
+I'll include what you need, why you need it, and some resources below.
 - Windows 10 VM: Used for testing the launcher script, running Pyinstaller.
 - Kali Linux VM: Development host for the encryption/encoding script, hosting the shellcode, generating the shellcode.
 - Python 3.6+: Used for running Python scripts.